ecarlisle/nfg-fundraiser/README.md

 ##CSS
 As this was more an exercise in Rails and HAML, I used CSS instead of LESS generation.
 Please let me know if that is a concern.

+##Percent to Goal
+I tried a few approaches to rendering the green around around each fundraiser image.

+# canvas
+# svg
+# D3
+# NVD3

+Each of them were close matches, but in each case the arc didn't align perfectly with the fundraiser image.
+The arc needs to have responsive behavior and resize just as the Bootstrap responsive image does.
+For now, I'v listed the percent_to_goal as text under each fundraiser image.